 - Changes have been made to the property such as extra loft insulation, boarding out the loft floor, wall insulation or new double glazing windows.

-- existing roof vents have been blocked by insulation, storage boxes and possessions etc
+- The existing roof vents have been blocked by insulation, storage boxes and possessions etc.

 - Loft water tanks and in particular, hot water tanks that don’t have lids to prevent steam from entering the loft space.